mcejp/bmboot/doc/questions.rst

    It should be possible by patching the ELF file.

+.. question:: Will separate monitor binaries be required for different domains?

+.. question:: Will separate payload builds be required for different domains?

 .. question:: What are the trade-offs of different exception levels and which should we use?
    :status: RESOLVED